-The images show the east-facing facade of the south sanctuary tower.
-The bottom pediment depicts Shiva and his consort Parvati (a.k.a Uma) sitting on his vehicle Nandi.
+The images show the east and south facing facade of the south sanctuary tower.
+The bottom pediment of the east facing facade depicts Shiva and his consort Parvati (a.k.a Uma) sitting on his vehicle Nandi.
 The lintel shows Indra riding his vehicle Airavata, a three-headed elephant.
 The doorway is beautifully decorated.
 On both sides of the door, devatas are guarding the door and in the front two dwarapalakas (guardians of the door) guard the door.
 The entrance to this structure is on this facade and the facades on the other three sides have false doors.

 North Sanctuary Tower

-The image above shows the east-facing facade of the north sanctuary tower.
+The images above shows the east and north facing facades of the north sanctuary tower.
 The bottom-most scene on the pediment most likely depicts Bhima killing Jarasandha, the king of Magadha, by splitting his body into two.
 The lintel shows Indra riding his vehicle Airavata, a three-headed elephant.
 This is the only entrance to the sanctuary tower and the other three sides have false doors.
 It is guarded by two squatting dwarapalakas (guardians of the door) who have human bodies and faces of mythical bird Garuda who is Vishnu’s vehicle.
 The door frame is beautifully decorated and it is flanked on either side by devatas standing on top of hamsas (swans).

-The image above shows the north-facing facade of the north sanctuary tower.
+Unlike the east-facing facade, the north-facing facade has a false door, which is decorated with beautiful artwork.
+On both sides of the door, beautifully sculpted devatas are guarding the door.
 The bottom pediment depicts Kubera carried by yakshas and the lintel shows Bhima killing Jarasandha, the king of Magadha, by splitting his body into two.
-The doorway is beautifully decorated and the door is a false door.
-On both sides of the door, beautifully sculpted devatas are guarding the door.

 The image above shows the west-facing facade of the north sanctuary tower.
 The bottom pediment depicts Varuna riding three hamsas (swans) and the lintel depicts Kubera carried by a yaksha (Kubera’s vehicle is a man or yaksha).
 The doorway is beautifully decorated.
 The door is a false door.
 On both sides of the door, devatas are guarding the door.